Pais Arena: Features

-The arena interior itself covers 40000 m2 and, according to Jerusalem Mayor Nir Barkat, the arena is the largest indoor space in Jerusalem.
+The arena interior itself covers 40000 m2 and, according to former Jerusalem Mayor Nir Barkat, the arena is the largest indoor space in Jerusalem.
 The arena is able to host professional sports, world-class concerts, international conferences, and cultural events.
 The arena also contains a medical sports center, club rooms, offices, and two additional halls.
 The entire complex includes 47370 m2.

-The arena is part of a number of sports facilities in the Jerusalem Sport Quarter, which include an indoor Olympic-size swimming pool, tennis courts, and an ice rink.
+The arena is part of a number of sports facilities in the Malha Sports Complex, which include an indoor Olympic-size swimming pool, tennis courts, and an ice rink.
 It is also a multi-purpose site, with hotels and residences for athletes with accommodations of 240 rooms, that is able to provide facilities for exhibitions, cultural and business events.
 There is also an underground parking space for 1,700 cars, and a retail power center.

 History

 In 2004, Jerusalem mayor, Ehud Olmert, declared a new basketball arena would be built within a year.
 In December 2005, the cornerstone was laid.
 In July 2009, the city hall publicized tenders for building the arena's infrastructure.

 The building project was originally scheduled to be finished in late 2014, and originally estimated at a cost 240 million NIS.
 Of which, 187 million NIS was to be covered by Mifal HaPais, 20 million NIS from a grant from the Israeli National Sports Betting Council, and 33 million NIS from the Jerusalem municipality.
 However, the final eventual cost of the project ended being over 400 million NIS.

 Upon completion, the arena became the new home arena of the Israeli Basketball Premiere League club Hapoel Jerusalem B.C., as they moved into it from the smaller Malha Arena, which was their previous home arena.
 The arena was officially opened on 11 September 2014.